Global experts in fuel handling consumer and worker safety

 #Health #Safety #PreventionIsBetterThanCure

-Consumer safety when refuelling is easy to get right,
+Consumer and worker safety when refuelling is easy to get right,

 but what can happen if it's done wrong?